Before a customer can complete your meticulously developed customer feedback survey, they need to open the email invitation.

 There is plenty of research into what drives higher general email open rates and we can leverage this to make sure that we can maximize the open rates of our client surveys.
 So let’s take a look.

-It’s pretty commonly known that you want to avoid looking spammy in a customer’s inbox.
+Of course you want to avoid looking spammy in a customer’s inbox.
 To that end we’ve been told to avoid words like “free” and hype like ALL CAPITALS and “!!!”.

+In fact there are some words you probably are using that you need to avoid.
 For example, you should not use any of the following:

 - Percent Off